-In 2021, the Group acquired fixed assets totalling EUR 520 million.
+In 2022, the Group acquired fixed assets totalling EUR 751 million.
 These investments were mainly channelled in further development of the Group's telecommunications infrastructure and in spectrum licences.
 The main investment projects were related to the roll-out of 5G mobile networks and the related modernisation of the network infrastructure across most segments.

-O2 Group continued investing in content rights for its leading IPTV platform and upgrading its IT systems.
+O2 Czech Republic continued investing in content rights for its leading IPTV platform and upgrading its IT systems.
 CETIN Czechia continued accelerating the roll-out of fibre in its national broadband network to protect its market leadership position.
-Telenor CEE invested in 5G mobile spectrum licences in Bulgaria.
+Yettel Hungary invested in important 5G mobile spectrum licences.